 At the intersection of 23rd and Greenfield, women getting in and out of cars and dirty needles lying in the street is what many consider the norm.

 "All throughout the day and it's not even on some corners, or some places.
 Like all over the place.
 In front of my house.
-You see girls injecting themselves, it's crazy," says Berenice Evangelista.
+You see girls injecting themselves, it's crazy," said Berenice Evangelista.

 "I'm asking the police to take this serious, and bring some of these individuals on state charges so that the lesson be sent."

-We reached out to MPD for comment, and did not hear back.
+CBS 58 reached out to MPD for comment, and did not hear back.